-I moved from Münster to Karlsruhe to Freiburg to Paris to Freiburg to Osnabrück and I did maths in each town.
+I moved from Münster to Karlsruhe to Freiburg to Paris to Freiburg to Osnabrück to Düsseldorf and I did maths in each town.
 On my way, I've also seen some philosophy, computer science and physics.
-Right now I'm working mostly on algebraic geometry and homotopy theory, as I already did for my diploma and my PhD thesis.
 I defended my thesis in 2016.
-On the side, I am always interested in computer science and politics.

 You can read more details about my PhD project here.

 Serious preprints can be found on the arXiv.

-I'm (quite passive) member of the DMV (german math society), EMS (european math society), Mieterverein, and a (somewhat active) member of the political party Bündnis '90 Die Grünen (EU: Greens/EFA) and the scientific communication movement Scientists for Future (Regionalgruppe Osnabrück).
+I'm (quite passive) member of the DMV (german math society), EMS (european math society), Mieterverein, and a member of the political party Bündnis '90 Die Grünen (EU: Greens/EFA) and the scientific communication movement Scientists for Future (Regionalgruppe Osnabrück).
 I was stipendiate of the Studienstiftung des deutschen Volkes (german national merit foundation) during my undergrad studies and I was PhD stipendiate of the Studienstiftung from July 2012 to April 2016.
 I am alumnus of the Graduiertenkolleg "Cohomological Methods in Geometry" of the DFG (german research foundation) and I was associated to the Graduiertenkolleg "Combinatorial Structures in Geometry" from October 2016 to October 2019.

 In my free time, I

 try to learn juggling blindfolded am a parent of three kids (first 2013 then twins 2016).
 Besides that, I'm a coffee friend and my siblings call me the Konpedia.

 If you want a more profound CV, you should contact me directly, although I do offer a (possibly outdated, from 2021) PDF version of my CV here.